Impact on the legal profession

 Solicitors are involved in advising clients and/or their employers on a range of matters associated with climate change, as well as considering the environmental impact of their own businesses and activities.
 We need to understand the challenges which are ahead, and ensure we are prepared for opportunities to influence and inform policy and legislative development in this area.
 So as the eyes of the world turn to Glasgow this autumn, we are looking at what action the profession and the Society can, and should, be taking.

-A survey of our members towards the end of 2020, showed that climate change raises a number of issues for the legal profession, including the practical issues around the conference itself.
+A survey of our members towards the end of 2020, showed that climate change raises a number of issues for the legal profession..
 The survey findings also highlighted that our members are interested in climate change issues for both personal and professional reasons, including advising clients or in-house teams on related matters.
-Post COP26, the Society will be taking the opportunity to consider the legacy for lawyers and the legal profession in Scotland.
+Following COP26, is considering the legacy for lawyers and the legal profession in Scotland.

 The Society's COP26 and Climate Change Working Group

 In 2020 we established the COP26 and Climate Change Working Group, which includes volunteers from across existing Law Society committees with varied policy interests including environment, energy, finance, planning, marine, employment and equalities, technology, and criminal law.
 The working group will provide policy direction for the Society on climate change – in particular, it is setting high level direction for consultation responses led by its committees.
 It is raising the profile of climate change within the legal profession – in particular, highlighting the cross-cutting nature of climate change as it affects a number of sectors across the profession.

 If you are keen to find out more about our work please get in touch at email@example.com.